sagemath/trac_to_gh/Issue 6019.md

 # Issue 6019: [with patch, needs review] speed up new_subspace by a factor of > 100

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6019

 Original creator: davidloeffler